 And I can guarantee we have all had the ‘my mom cut my hair.’ moment.

-When we all find ourselves in the Covid-19 situation; a trip to the salon is virtually impossible!
+Now we all find ourselves in the Covid-19 situation: A trip to the salon is virtually impossible!

 As a stylist I never recommend fully cutting your own hair, stylists have gone through years of training, and have a world of knowledge to be able to do this.